Don Bradman Cricket 14: Development

 According to Ross Symons, CEO of Big Ant Studios, development of the game was hindered by the parallel development of Ashes Cricket 2013, an officially licensed rival cricket game.
 Symons claims that the developers of Ashes Cricket 2013 applied pressure via the Australian Cricket Board to warn various partners off his game, while the eventual poor reception to Ashes Cricket 2013 forced him to delay Don Bradman Cricket 14 as not to be caught up in the controversy.

 The game was built using a Big Ant Studios-built game engine written in Assembly language and C++.

 Soundtrack

 Reception

 Don Bradman Cricket 14 has received positive reviews from critics.
-Tristan Ogilvie of IGN rated the console version 6.8/10, praising the "comprehensive control setup" and "License-dodging player creation", but also criticized the high amount of bugs, lack of field radars and unrealistic super-fielders.
+Tristan Ogilvie of IGN rated the console version 6.8/10, praising the "comprehensive control setup" and "License-dodging player creation", but also criticised the high amount of bugs, lack of field radars and unrealistic super-fielders.
 However, the PC version was rated 8/10 by IGN, who later believed that the fixes made it in the interim turned it into "easily the finest and fully-featured cricket game ever made".
-Dene Benham of NZGamer gave the game 7.9/10, praising the batting and bowling aspects, but criticized the clunky menus and twitchy animations.
+Dene Benham of NZGamer gave the game 7.9/10, praising the batting and bowling aspects, but criticised the clunky menus and twitchy animations.
 Critical Hit awarded it 8.7 citing it as "the best cricket game of last generation".